Parzival1918/phd-tools/py-scripts/README.md

 Using `conda` to manage the python virtual environments in order to use same tool that is used for CSPy development.

-First of all enter the python devShell provided by the flake.nix file in this directory.
+First of all enter the python devShell provided by the `flake.nix` file in this directory.

+`meta.yaml` file was a test to see if I could install CSPy using `conda build` and `conda install`.
+I have not yet managed to get this working properly, if I did it would be great as it would mean I can package CSPy for use in Nix using a flake.

 ## First time